xdslproject/training-intro/practical/one/exercise_one.md

 ### Running on ARCHER2

-We can execute the _test_ executable direclty on the login node if we wish by:
+We can execute the _test_ executable direclty on the login node if we wish by (or if you are following the tutorial on your local machine):

 ```bash
 user@login01:~$ ./test